Abattoirs and the meat industry

 National strategy and government contacts

-The Agriculture and Agro-processing Master Plan (AAMP) is expected to follow on from the Agricultural Policy Action Plan (APAP) and the National Development Plan (NDP), in encouraging the country to tap into the huge potential in the meat value chain, particularly the informal livestock market.
+The Agriculture and Agro-processing Master Plan (AAMP) follows on from the Agricultural Policy Action Plan (APAP) and the National Development Plan (NDP), in encouraging the country to tap into the huge potential in the meat value chain, particularly the informal livestock market.
 Strategically placed abattoirs and training in production standards, meat quality and value added products could assist smallholder farmers and rural development.

 The pre-condition of an effective animal health system that receives the overall buy-in and support from all social partners, with government accepting its responsibility in driving the health system, will create opportunities for inclusive growth and the creation of jobs in the meat value chain (BFAP, 2021).